 Her work was daring and unpredictable, enhanced by her great beauty.
 Shaw worshipped her, wrote Pygmalion for her and begged her to play Eliza.
 Rather than living to work she always worked to live and died in exile and poverty.

-Pam Gems' new play is about the art and craft of acting and the turmoil of being a woman who was meant to please but couldn’t resist using her mind.
+Pam Gems' play is about the art and craft of acting and the turmoil of being a woman who was meant to please but couldn’t resist using her mind.
 Mrs Pat opened at the York Theatre Royal in March 2006.